Hijaziviews/Hijaziviews/README.md

-## Our mission:To provide a clear, evidence-driven guide to Pakistan’s economy for the country’s young people
+## Our mission: A clear, evidence-driven guide to Pakistan’s economy for the country’s young people

 <!--
 **Hijaziviews/Hijaziviews** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.